ninyah/advent-of-code-2024/README.md

 # Running Benchmarks

-To benchmark all functions, cd into the `internal/problemX` folder, and run `go test -bench=.`
+To benchmark a function, cd into the `internal/problemX` folder, and run `go test -bench=.`

 **Important: All function problems must return their answers in a string**